Mexico–New Zealand relations: History

 The earliest contact between Mexico and New Zealand may have occurred in the 16th or 17th century when Spanish ships carrying both Spanish and Mexican crew members between Acapulco, Mexico and Manila, Philippines sailed close to and may have shipwrecked in New Zealand.

 Initially, relations between both nations were conducted via-London as New Zealand was part of the British Empire.
 During World War II both nations fought together in the Pacific War.

 Diplomatic relations were officially established between both nations on 19 July 1973.
 In 1980, New Zealand Prime Minister Robert Muldoon became the first New Zealand head-of-government to visit Mexico.

 In 1983, New Zealand opened an embassy in Mexico City.
 For its part, Mexico at first conducted diplomatic relations with New Zealand from its embassy in Canberra, Australia and operated honorary consulates in Auckland and Wellington.
 On 30 December 1991, Mexico opened an embassy in Wellington, which was attended by Mexican Foreign Undersecretary Andrés Rozental Gutman.
 In 1999, President Ernesto Zedillo became the first Mexican head-of-state to visit New Zealand.

 In March 2013, New Zealand Prime Minister John Key traveled to Mexico and met with President Enrique Peña Nieto.

 In November 2014, Mexican Foreign Secretary José Antonio Meade paid a visit to New Zealand and held a meeting with Foreign Minister Murray McCully.
 In 2017, New Zealand Trade Minister Todd McClay paid a visit to Mexico to meet with his counterpart, Ildefonso Guajardo Villarreal, regarding the Trans-Pacific Partnership.
 In August 2018, a Mexican Senatorial delegation visited New Zealand to strengthen trade and parliamentary ties between the two nations.

 In 2023, both nations commemorated 50 years since the establishment of diplomatic relations.
+In 2026, New Zealand Foreign Deputy Secretary Victoria Hallum paid a visit to Mexico to attend the first Mexico–New Zealand High-Level Dialogue on Multilateral Affairs.